 Try not to avoid calls

-When you see a debt collector calling, your first instinct might be to ignore the call.
+When you see a debt collector call, your first instinct might be to ignore the call.
 If you do avoid the call, chances are the collector will continue to call.
 Possibly becoming more aggressive to get your attention.
 Even if the debt collector gives up, your credit score will still suffer.

 Instead, take the call, confirm the details of the debt and make sure it’s yours.
 If you can afford to make a payment, that’s your best option.
 But if not, try to work out a payment arrangement with the collector.

 A creditor is attempting to collect debt that isn’t mine, what do I do?

 Creditors attempt to collect a debt from the wrong people more than you’d think.
 A common reason is due to similarities in names.
 In addition, debt collectors often obtain their information from unreliable sources.
 It’s highly likely they’ll get some information wrong.

 But what do you do if the debt isn’t yours?
 Your first step should be to inform the debt collector that they’re contacting the wrong person.

 This should be enough to end the collection attempts.
 If not, gather information about the situation to prove that the debt isn’t yours.
 One document you should inspect is your credit report.

 If the debt isn’t there, you’re in the clear.
 Then, inform the debt collector that it’s illegal to harass someone for debt they don’t owe.
 As a last resort, file a complaint with the consumer protection office in your province.